-The fair value of securities is 50% or more lower than the amortized/acquisition cost
+The fair value of securities declines by 50% or more compared to the amortized/acquisition cost

 "Legally bankrupt" obligors are those who have already gone bankrupt from a legal and/or formal perspective.

 "Virtually bankrupt" obligors are those who have not yet gone legally or formally bankrupt but who are substantially bankrupt because they are in serious financial difficulties and are not deemed to be capable of restructuring.